ChrisPenner/recursion-schemes-by-example/articles/markdown/data/base.md

 allowing you to simply pass a single step of your [algebra](/articles/recursive/f-algebra) and have the library handle the iteration for you.

-For an easy-to-understand example of how to build a `Base` type for your structure take a look at [ListF](/articles/data/listf)
+This can all be a bit confusing when it's so abstract, take a look at [ListF](/articles/data/listf) for an easy-to-understand example of how to build a `Base` type for your structure.